-The 2007 results show that there were no exceedances of the 1-hour and 24-hour national standards for NO2.
-As with the other three network stations, NO2 levels increase in the winter months.
-The maximum 1-hour average was $55\mu g/m^3$ and the overall average was $3\mu g/m^3$ .
+The 2008 results show that there were no exceedances of the one-hour and 24-hour national standards for $NO_2$ .
+As with the other three network stations, $NO_2$ levels increase in the winter months.
+The maximum one-hour average was $29\mu g/m^3$ and the overall average was $2\mu g/m^3$ .

-Figure 19 shows the 2007 monthly averages and highest hourly concentrations.
+Figure 19 shows the 2008 monthly averages and highest hourly concentrations.

-FINE PARTICULATE (PM2.5)
+Fine Particulate (PM2.5)

-Figure 20 shows the monthly
+Figure 20 shows the monthly averages and daily maximums measured at the Norman Wells station in 2008.
+The maximum daily concentration was $23\mu g/m^3$ and the annual average was $5\mu g/m^3$ .
+There was some slight long distance transport from forest fires, but impacts overall from forest fire smoke were negligible.
+There were no exceedances of the NWT standard.

-averages and daily maximums measured at the Norman Wells station in 2007.
-The maximum daily concentration was 39μg/m and the annual average was 5μg/m.
-There was some influence from one specific forest fire located approximately 20 kilometres from the town near the Carcajou River.
-Smoke from this fire produced the elevated readings during the months of June, July, and September, and resulted in one exceedance of the NWT standard.
+Ground Level Ozone (O3)

-No exceedances of the 1-hour national standard or the 8-hour NWT standard were observed in 2007.
-The elevated spring time levels were also evident at this site and are consistent with the Yellowknife and Inuvik stations which also experience a peak in $O_3$ levels during the spring months.
+No exceedances of the one-hour national standard or the eight-hour NWT standard were observed in 2008.
+The elevated springtime levels were also evident at this site and are consistent with the Yellowknife and Inuvik stations, which also experience a peak in $O_3$ levels during the spring months.